python/devguide/security/policy.rst

 Sometimes features may be marked as
 "experimental" in Python, even in a stable Python version.
 These features are not eligible for security vulnerabilities.
-Instead open a public GitHub issue.
+Instead, open a public GitHub issue.

 If a vulnerability is platform-dependent, check if the platform is supported per :pep:`11`.